-Consistent with the ability to utilize leverage, on September 27, 2019, the Company entered into a senior secured revolving credit facility (the "Credit Facility") with Société Générale.
-Pursuant to the terms of the Credit Facility, the Company can borrow up to an aggregate principal balance of \$30,000,000 (the "Commitment Amount").
-Such borrowings under the Credit Facility bear interest at 3 month LIBOR plus a spread.
-The Company is required to pay a commitment fee of 0.25% on the unused amount, which is subject to change based on the terms of the Credit Facility.
+On September 24, 2021 the Company entered into a credit agreement with BNP Paribas, as lender, that established a revolving credit facility (the "BNP Credit Facility").
+Pursuant to the terms of the BNP Credit Facility, the Company can borrow up to an aggregate principal balance of \$25,000,000 (the "Commitment Amount").
+Such borrowings under the BNP Credit Facility bear interest at 1 month LIBOR plus a spread.
+The Company is required to pay a commitment fee on the unused amount.